Daniel-GIT-CONTRIBUTE/ADVML_PROJECT/README.md

   - the language R, mvgam, dplyr, marginaleffects, ggplot2, patchwork

 # How to run:
-  - view the compiled project here in GITHUB
+  - view the compiled project here in GITHUB by clicking "predictor_project.ipynb"
-  - OR use a .ipynb software like Google Colab or Jupyter
+  - OR use a .ipynb software like Google Colab or Jupyter and open "predictor_project.ipynb"
-  - OR run the .py file but the dependent libraries must all be installed

 # Data
 ### Data used: